 This recipe for Homemade Fudge using Marshmallow Creme was our beloved "Nana B's Fudge.
 Using marshmallow creme creates an easy, almost fail-proof, smooth, rich fudge recipe.
 This fudge makes a great gift for the holidays.

-Nana B. Gosh how we love and miss that woman.
-Gracious to a fault, she played golf each Friday with her girlfriends well into her late 70's and smoked Camel non-filters.
-Always a joy to be around, but, well, sorry Nana B…she was not a cook.
-And like me she only inherited the last name of Baker, she wasn't a baker either.
+Nana B. - Gracious to a fault, she played golf each Friday with her girlfriends well into her late 70's and smoked Camel non-filters.
+While she was always a joy to be around, And like me, she only inherited the last name of Baker, she wasn't a baker either.